Dungyichao/PeriodicScheduler_Semaphore/README.md

 }
 ```
 # 7. Period Scheduling
 In this section, we will introduce 3 method to achieve period scheduling.
 Please disable all the semaphore and LCD related elements.
+Why do we need period scheduling?
+Some tasks require being executed every SysTick exception while some tasks don't need to be executed so frequently.
+Thus, for those tasks only need longer period, we can adobt the following methods.

 ### 7.1 Periodic Threads